Matty-El/trail-running-uk/README.md

 -   The website is divided into three main sections 'Why Trail Running', 'Get Started' and 'Races'.
 The user can scroll down to each section or use the navigation links.
 -   On clicking the 'Why Trail Running' menu link the page smooth scrolls to the carousel section.
 Back and advance icons are visible on the carousel as are buttons that allows the user to select a specific image.
 On clicking the advance icon the image advances to the next slide and on clicking the back icon the image moves to the previous slide.
 On selecting an image button a different image is selected corresponding to the carousel sequence.
 -   On clicking the 'Get Started' menu link the page smooth scrolls to the 'Get Started' section.
 Introductory text is displayed with a brief introduction to trail running in the UK and the map is populated with markers and clusters showing the best trail running sections around the UK and Ireland.
 Three buttons are visible 'THE BEST TRAILS', 'LOCAL RUNNING CLUBS' and 'LOCAL SPORTS STORES'.
 -   On clicking the 'Races' menu link the page smooth scrolls to the Races section.
-Introductory text is displayed and a map is displayed centred on the UK.
+Introductory text is displayed, and a map is displayed centred on the UK.
 Dropdown menus are visible for the selection of a region and a race and on selecting a race information about that race is displayed along with a website link and a race location marker is populated on the map.
 -   On scrolling to the bottom of the page the user is presented with social media icons and copyright text.

 **As a user, I want to find out more about trail running and it's benefits so that I can see if it is a sport I would like to participate in.**